-Communications of various kinds are distributed within the Lafayette community through several channels, including email, web-based calendar and announcement systems, social media, RSS feeds, the campus portal, and the Leopard Alerts emergency notification system.
+Communications of various kinds are distributed within the Lafayette community through several channels, including email, web-based calendar, social media, RSS feeds, the campus portal, and the Leopard Alerts emergency notification system.
 This policy defines “official” and “optional” communications and outlines related guidelines and procedures.

 Official policy communications are messages the College administration has determined are important for all members of the campus community, or a certain subset of the community, to receive (e.g, all students, all faculty, or all staff).

 The email accounts of certain administrative units (not individuals within the units) are authorized to transmit official policy communications only to the entire campus or to subsets via email distribution lists maintained for this purpose by Information Technology Services.
 Units with this authorization are:

 Divisions: President’s Office, Provost’s Office, VP for Campus Life, VP for Communications, VP for Development, VP for Finance and Administration, VP for Human Resources and General Counsel, VP for Information Technology Services

 Departments and Offices: Alumni Relations, Career Service, Center for Teaching, Learning and Scholarship, Counseling Center, Dean of Students, Dean of the College, Dean of Intercultural Affairs, Dining Services, Financial Aid, Health Services, Library, Parent Relations, Public Safety, Purchasing, Recreation, Registrar, Religious Life, Residential Life, Student Leadership and Involvement, Study Abroad, Williams Center for the Arts

 Generally, messages transmitted to campus email distribution lists should not contain attachments.
 Instead, a link to a webpage providing further information may be included.
 If an attachment must be included, its file size must not exceed 1Mb.